 From the dispensed PSP ampoules one was elected and 0.1 ml amounts of PSP were injected via intraperitoneal route to each of the five assigned rabbits.The injected rabbits were left for one week in every now and then pattern of inspection for any noted whole body abnormality.Then eviscerated to trace gross and histolgic changes[13].

 8-Specific immune Priming Protocol

-The assinged rabbits PSP, IFA and saline control groups were primed as in Table – 1.
+The assigned rabbits PSP, IFA and saline control groups were primed as in Table – 1.

 Table – 1 ; The Specific Immune Priming Protocol[14].